Alaya-in-Matrix/pyMACE/README.md

 ## TODO

+- Improve the interface
-Combine MACE with other parallel strategy like kriging believer or local penalization
+- Combine MACE with other parallel strategy like kriging believer or local penalization